n1shan1/css-pricing-card/README.md

 1. Open the `index.html` file in a web browser.
 2. Explore the website to learn more about the community membership and its benefits.
-3. Click the "Sign Up" button to start the monthly subscription process.
-4. Interact with the community forum, access the tutorials and coding exercises, and explore the GitHub repositories.
-5. Make the most of the resources available to enhance your coding skills.

 ## Technologies Used